opensafely/documentation/docs/getting-started.md

 1. Start Visual Studio Code, and use the menu to open your research repository (**File > Open Folder...**)
 2. In the "Explorer" on the left hand side, find and click on the file at `analysis/study_definition.py`.
-This file defines the attributes of the population that you'd like to study.
+This file specifies the population that you'd like to study (dataset rows) and what you need to know about them (dataset columns).
 3. Add some text so that the file looks like this (new text highlighted):
 ```python linenums="1" hl_lines="14 15 16 17 18 19 20"
 from cohortextractor import StudyDefinition, patients, codelist, codelist_from_csv